diffpy/diffpy.structure/README.md

 # diffpy.Structure

-diffpy.Structure - simple storage and manipulation of crystal structures
+simple storage and manipulation of crystal structures

 The diffpy.Structure package provides simple crystal structure operation such as calculations of distances or angles from fractional coordinates.